-Take a tour of the Matchless Mine to experience this tragic story and see the historic mine - a true legacy of the American West.
-Learn more about its history.
+Take a surface tour of the Matchless Mine to experience the tragic Tabor story and see the historic mine - a true legacy of the American West.
+Tours do not enter the mine shaft, as it is too dangerous.
+Learn more about the mine's history.

 Guided tours last approximately 1 hour.

 The Matchless Mine is on the National Register of Historic Places and is located on the fabulously mineral-rich, Fryer Hill in Leadville's Historic Mining District.
 The Matchless mining claim, estimated to have produced 7.5 million dollars, contributed greatly to the wealth of its owner, silver baron Horace Tabor and his wife Elizabeth "Baby Doe" Tabor.
 Once extraordinarily wealthy, the Tabor fortune vanished with the depletion of high-grade silver ore.
 After Tabor's death, "Baby Doe" Tabor returned frequently to the Matchless where she stayed in a one room cabin.
 It is in this cabin that she passed away in 1935, at the age of 81.
 Their tragic love story was made into an opera "The Ballad of Baby Doe."